-- Multidisciplinary teams should provide cancer care
+- multidisciplinary teams should provide cancer care

-- Care should be appropriate to the child’s or young person’s age and type of cancer
+- care should be appropriate for the child’s or young person’s age and type of cancer

-- Time in the operating theatre and a children’s anaesthetist should be available when needed
+- time in the operating theatre and a children’s anaesthetist should be available when needed

-Next review date: 2018
+Next review: 2018